ArtifexSoftware/MuPDF.NET/docs/pixmap.rst

    .. method:: SetPixel(int x, int y, float[] color)

-      *New in version 1.14.7:* Manipulate the pixel at location (x, y) (column, line).

       :arg int x: the column number of the pixel.
 Must be in `range(pix.Width)`.
       :arg int y: the line number of the pixel.
 Must be in `range(pix.Height)`.
       :arg sequence color: the desired pixel value given as a sequence of integers in `range(256)`.
 The length of the sequence must equal :attr:`Pixmap.N`, which includes any alpha byte.

    .. method:: SetRect(IRect bbox, byte[] color)

-      *New in version 1.14.8:* Set the pixels of a rectangle to a value.

       :arg irect_like irect: the rectangle to be filled with the value.
 The actual area is the intersection of this parameter and :attr:`Pixmap.Irect`.
 For an empty intersection (or an invalid parameter), no change will happen.
       :arg byte[] color: the desired value, given as a sequence of integers in `range(256)`.
 The length of the sequence must equal :attr:`Pixmap.N`, which includes any alpha byte.